osmandapp/docs/content/osmand/purchases/android.md

 ## Difference between purchases

 {% note %}
-OsmAnd+ and OsmAnd Maps+ are fully equivalent.
+OsmAnd+ and OsmAnd Maps+ are fully equal by set of features.
 {% endnote %}

 **OsmAnd+** is a separate paid application available on [Google Play](https://play.google.com/store/apps/details?id=net.osmand.plus) and [Amazon](https://www.amazon.com/OsmAnd-Maps-Navigation/dp/B00D0SEGMC).
 You can add it to [the Family Library in Google Play](https://support.google.com/googleplay/answer/7007852?hl=en).